ateeducacion/moodle-contenttype_scorm/README.md

 This repository includes a `docker-compose.yml` and `Makefile` to help run Moodle with this plugin in a containerized environment.
 Copy `.env.dist` to `.env` and adjust the values if needed.
 Then use `make up` to start the containers or `make shell` to open a shell inside the Moodle container.
+The setup uses MariaDB 10.11, which meets Moodle 5.0 database requirements.
 The plugin folder from the host is mounted inside the Moodle container for easier debugging.